usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 That is, it combines the effective functionality of XML schema and Schematron (XPath-based) validation.

+## Who is this for?

+A primary goal of this project is to serve as a complete and correct implementation of the [NIST Metaschema](https://pages.nist.gov/metaschema) Modeling Framework, in demonstration of its features, with the objective of helping to validate its approach to data modeling and governance.

+A secondary goal is to be fully transparent and traceable in operation and documented and tested fully enough to serve as a resource and template for future developers of Metaschema, XML/XSLT and other technologies.

+Neither *scalability* nor *performance* are primary goals, although considered valuable and worth working for.

+Given these considerations on balance, *correctness* comes first in order of priority, while *usability* and *testability* come second and third.

+Some possible usage scenarios include:

+* For new and occasional users and developers of Metaschema-based technologies
+  * MX aims to be easy to use and start using
+  * and complements workflows based on other tools
+* For developers and maintainers of Metaschema-based data modeling and proceesing stacks
+  * MX aims to be lightweight, easy to deploy, easy to adapt and useful
+  * Versatile (given its scope of application, namely validation)
+  * And to serve as a complement to other Metaschema tools and applications\*
+* For XML- and XSLT-focused developers of Metaschema and Metaschema-based technology
+  * MX is open and standards-based
+  * Fully and openly tested

+\* Applications to consider using along with InspectorXSLT include the schema and converter-stylesheet generators in this repository as well as tools from other developers.
+MX can even check against itself by validating documents with both the Inspector and its XSD - the same issues should be reported (insofar as the XSD is able to express them) using either tool.

 ## Feature set (for demo)

 - [x] Emit copy of source annotated with validation messages